nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/content-repository/persistence-architecture/file-storage.md

 ## Encryption

-A common question regarding `BinaryManager` is the support for encryption.&nbsp;See&nbsp;[Implementing Encryption]({{page page='implementing-encryption'}}) for more on the configuration options.
+A common question regarding the Blob Manager is the support for encryption.&nbsp;See&nbsp;[Implementing Encryption]({{page page='implementing-encryption'}}) for more on the configuration options.

 ### AES Encryption

-Since Nuxeo Platform 6.0, it's possible to use a `BinaryManager` that encrypts file using AES.
+Since Nuxeo Platform 6.0, it's possible to use a Blob Provider that encrypts file using AES.
 Two modes are possible:

 *   A fixed AES key retrieved from a Java KeyStore
 *   An AES key derived from a human-readable password using the industry-standard PBKDF2 mechanism.